 Disseminate and recurrent infundibulofolliculitis (DRIF) is a rare itchy follicular skin condition of unknown cause that occurs mainly in people of African descent.

-It is also known as "Hitch and Lund disease" after the pair who first described this condition in 1968.
+It is also known as 'Hitch and Lund disease' after the pair who first described this condition in 1968.

 The rash is slightly pink in appearance, often with a brown, pigmented edge.
 The torso, neck and arms are most affected.

-It is mainly found in young healthy people with dark skin colour and is more common in hot, humid climates.
+Disseminate and recurrent infundibulofolliculitis is mainly found in young, healthy people with dark skin colour and is more common in hot, humid climates.

 Other than its appearance and in some, the itch, there are no serious consequences of this rash.
 Despite the name, not everyone has recurrent episodes, as a persistent rash is more usual.
 It generally resolves by itself after some years.